herbie/herbie/README.md

 ## Quick Start

 1. Install the prerequisites if you haven't already.
-1. After cloning this repository, navigate to the root folder and run:
+1. After cloning this repository, navigate to the root folder and run one of the following commands:
-`$ docker-compose up -d`
+    * To start with Kafka: `docker-compose -f docker-compose-kafka.yml up -d`
+    * To star with Google Pub/Sub: `docker-compose -f docker-compose-google-pubsub.yml up -d`

    On first run, Docker builds the required images and installs the dependencies listed in [`requirements.txt`](./requirements.txt).

 1. Run `$ docker logs herbie-app -f` to start the app and watch the progress.
 1. After the app has booted, connect to herbie-app container: